alii/use-lanyard/README.md

 ### [View Demo](https://codesandbox.io/s/use-lanyard-demo-kokjd?file=/index.js)

-React hook for [lanyard](https://github.com/Phineas/lanyard/), an easy way to track your Discord presence through REST or websockets.
+React hook for [lanyard](https://github.com/Phineas/lanyard/), an easy way to track your Discord presence through REST or WebSocket.

 It's easy to use and fully typed.
-It returns an [swr](https://github.com/vercel/swr) `responseInterface`, but if you don't know what that means, here's an example:
+With REST, the `useLanyard` hook returns an [SWR](https://github.com/vercel/swr) `SWRResponse`.
+Over WebSocket, it will return the `Data` type.

 ```tsx
 import {useLanyard} from 'use-lanyard';